Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``ENOMEM``

-       -  Attempted to write more data than the internal buffer can hold.
+       -  Attempted to write more data than the woke internal buffer can hold.

     -  ..